|Nutrition Facts (per serving)|

 How to Store Bread Machine Bread

-As with any freshly baked bread, the first step is to let it cool properly before storing.
+As with any freshly baked bread, the first step is to let it cool completely before storing.
 Make sure to remove the bread from the machine as soon as it is ready and place it on a rack to cool; if left inside, it will turn soggy.
 To store, wrap in aluminum foil or place in a zip-top bag and store in a cool, dark spot or bread box for up to three days.
 You can also freeze the bread to enjoy later on, just make sure to wrap it well.
 It is not recommended that bread be stored in the refrigerator because the cool temperatures cause the bread to become stale quicker.

 Can I Bake Bread Machine Dough in the Oven?